DS4PS/cpp-528-spr-2020/schedule.md

 **Directory Structure**

-Your final deliverable will consist of two 10-slide presentations.
+Your final deliverable will consist of two 10-slide presentations:

-* Present your results determining whether the tax policies are having the intended impact.
+1. Results determining whether the tax policies are having the intended impact.
-* Provide an overview to using the repository to replicate your study.
+2. An guide to using the repository to replicate the study.

 You need to provide careful documentation of how you get from raw data in your project to final results.
 Think about it as a book where each chapter covers a distinct task: